joinpursuit/AC_4_Web/units/tech_interview/Interviewer_B/day_six.md

 }
 ```

 * Write a function that accepts a string as an input.
 This string should be written in dot notation, e.g. `'dog.breed.husky'`.
 Return a nested object that stores each word as a key and stores `true` as the last value.
-In the above example, we'd return `{'dog': {'breed': {husky: true}}}`.
+In the above example, we'd return `{'dog': {'breed': {'husky': true}}}`.

 **Solution**
 ```js